How can government organizations rise above pain points to achieve digital transformation?

 The big picture needs to be considered in digital transformation

 In short, there should be a holistic approach to digital transformation.
-Because, leveraging the significant technical trends, business trends of mobility, automation, and data analytics is the basis for how Smart Cities will achieve a successful digital transformation.
+Because, leveraging the significant technical and business trends of mobility, automation, and data analytics is the basis for how Smart Cities will achieve a successful digital transformation.